 Hitler made a speech where he stated that he acted as "the Supreme Justiciar of the German Volk" and had used this violence "to prevent a revolution".
 A retrospective law was passed to legitimize the murders.
 The German judiciary made no protest about the use of the law to legalize murder.
 These events, however, had a major impact on the outside world: "The killings of 30 June and succeeding days were also an important moment in the history of the Nazi movement.
 Before the people of Germany, and the outside world, the leaders of the Party were revealed as calculating killers."
 (39)

-It is not known how many people were murdered between 30th June and 2nd July, when Hitler called off the killings.
-Hitler admitted to 76, but the real number is probably nearer 200 or 250.
+It is not known exactly how many people were murdered between 30th June and 2nd July, when Hitler called off the killings.
 "Bodies were found in fields and woods for weeks afterwards and files of petitions from relatives of the missing remained active for months.
 What seems certain is that less than half were SA officers."
 (40)

 Herman Rauschning argued that the execution of the leaders of the SA showed that Hitler believed that the German Army posed no real threat to his government: "They had got their wish: Röhm was removed.
 The independence of the Reichswehr was assured.
 That was enough for them.
 They had no use for civil unrest.
 They reserved the right to make a special investigation into the shooting of the two generals, von Schleicher, the former Reich Chancellor, and von Bredow.
 They allowed their one opportunity of shaking off the National Socialist yoke to go by.
 Without political insight, uncertain and vacillating in everything except their military calling, they were anxious to return as quickly as possible to ordered and regular activities.
 This failure of the high officials and officers, and also of the big industrial and agricultural interests, was symptomatic of their further attitude.
 They were no longer capable of any statesmanlike action.
 In every crisis, they would again be in the opposition, but would always recoil before the final step, the overthrow of the regime."
 (41)